The River Kennet flows through the urban centre of Reading and is fed by a number of brooks, each one important in its

-Its waterbody status is moderate due to moderate dissolved oxygen levels and the presence of Polybrominated diphenyl ethers (PBDE).
+Its waterbody status (2019) is moderate due to moderate dissolved oxygen levels and the presence of Polybrominated diphenyl ethers (PBDE).

 - Source to weir at Rose Kiln Court: Calcot Mill forms a complete barrier to fish migration and causes a significant impoundment upstream.
 There is potential to achieve fish passage on at least one of the channels which exit the brook upstream of the mill by installing a technical fish pass and, as one of the structures around the mill is currently failing, there may be an opportunity to do some works in the near future.
 A walkover of the entire stretch is required to identify enhancement options.